Bartlesville Radio » News » Grass Fires, Wind Damage Impact Area

 - Grass fire on Brookside Parkway in Bartlesville.
 EXTINGUISHED

 - Grass fire on Greystone Avenue in Bartlesville.
-EXTINGUISED
+EXTINGUISHED

 - Grass fire near Sunnyside Acres Boarding Kennel in Oglesby.
-STILL WORKING
+EXTINGUISHED

 - Large grass fire along County Road 3990 in southern Washington County.
 STILL WORKING